Eps0n/MSP-FLOW/README.md

  This step-by-step instruction should order solutions, for someone new to these technologies- to build this device application.
  Technologies covered are;

-   * **Power Apps**: A software as a service (SAAS) application platform that eables users in line of business (internship) roles to easily build and debloy custom applications.
+   * **Power Apps**: A software as a service (SAAS) application platform that enables users in line of business (internship) roles to easily build and debloy custom applications.
 You will learn to build an Canvas application.

    * **Power Automate**: A business servce for line of more specialized IT professionals (interns) to build automated workflows intuitively.